 Sometimes getting your child to do their homework after a long day at school can be difficult.
 Especially when all they want to do is dash upstairs to get changed before going outside to play with friends.
 Finishing homework is an important part of their education and to help things along we’ve put together some helpful ideas which will make homework more fun and hopefully set your child up for a great start to their school year!

 1) Study buddy

 If your child has a friend who lives nearby who’s in the same class, why not encourage them to come round so they can do their homework together?
-Of course this all depends on whether or not you think their friend will be helpful or an unwelcome distraction!
-But having someone to bounce ideas off always helps with getting work done!
+All socially distanced of course.
+Having someone to bounce ideas off always helps with getting work done!

 2) Take it outdoors